first published in Medium, December 13, 2020 & February 22, 2021

 Continuing with school seemed to be his best bet to avoid the already-apparent carnage of the war.
 In 1968, Diehl enrolled in Diablo Valley College, thus qualifying him for an educational deferment from the draft.
 There he studied general education and beginning painting classes with Edward Higgins, who gave Diehl his first serious fine art instruction.
 Higgins would later encourage him to continue his studies with first generation Pop artist Mel Ramos, who was teaching at California State University, Hayward.

 Diehl had an old wrist injury caused by a fall in a karate class, at age thirteen.
 His left wrist had broken and thereafter set awkwardly while healing.
 This would later qualify him for a 4F deferment, thanks to the father of a schoolmate, who was a doctor and attested to the wrist’s lack of military usefulness.
-Obtaining a deferment wasn’t assured, even with this support.
+Obtaining a deferment wasn’t assured, even with this medical assessment.
 Diehl recalls the anxiety he felt upon receiving his draft notice, which was amplified as he traveled with a busload of possible draftees from Martinez to the Oakland induction center, where his military physical was conducted.
-Letters from two doctors in hand, along with an X-ray of his wrist, Diehl was relieved to receive word that he wasn’t physically fit to go to war.
+Letters from two doctors in hand, along with an X-ray of his wrist, Diehl was relieved to receive word that he was deemed physically unfit to go to war.
 He could now set aside his worries.

 Dedicating himself to school to avoid the draft wasn’t the only reason he went to college, of course, but it was the reason he never doubted the decision to remain in school.
 Since art was what he excelled at, the war assisted in keeping him focused on what he already believed was his life’s calling.
 The gradual acceptance by his family that Diehl would attempt to make it as an artist still posed challenges.
 His family would have to further relinquish their expectation that he would be a commercial artist working as an illustrator or graphic designer.
 His college and university instructors were steeped in the fine art trends of the day and Diehl followed their lead.